hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 If you're looking for information on how to use existing texture packs instead of how to create new ones, [click here](/docs/reference/use-texture-replacement).

-## Supportaed image file formats
+## Supported image file formats

 When saving textures, they'll be written to disk in png format.
 While png is okay, it's not the fastest to load, plus it decompresses to full RGBA8888 format in video memory, which is a little wasteful.

-PPSSPP also supports ".zim" which is a custom format consisting of a short header detailing format and dimensions, followed by the raw image compressed with zstd.
+PPSSPP also supports ".zim" which is a custom format consisting of a short header detailing format and dimensions, followed by the raw image compressed with Zstd.
 It loads a lot faster than png, but keep reading, from 1.15 there will be better alternatives.

 The ZIM format converter might be made available for download soon.
 In the meantime, here's instructions to build and use the tool: [link](https://github.com/hrydgard/ppsspp/issues/12332#issuecomment-846764577).